aaron-c-jones/tahamonfared.github.io/_pages/about.md

 Hi everyone!
 I'm Taha Monfared, an enthusiast for learning anything data related!
 You can print out [My Resume](/assets/TahaMonfared_Resume.pdf) if you are looking for a data scientist to add to your team.

-I have developed this website to work as a diary for me and a reference for conceptual/coding problems that may hinder any of us.
+I have developed this website to work as a journal for me and a reference for conceptual/coding problems that may hinder any of us.

 This website is a reflection of the knowledge dispersed on the web (StackOverflow & other sources) that had helped me along the way, combined with my original code and proofs.

-I should thank my professors at CSU Fullerton and CSU East Bay (who I miss dearly), as they have guided me towards a better understanding of mathematical backbone of statistics.
+I should thank my professors at CSU Fullerton and CSU East Bay (who I miss dearly), as they have guided me towards a better understanding of the mathematical backbone of statistics.
 I encourage every data scientist, data analyst, machine learning expert, data analyst, or statistician to get dirty with the theories behind statistical tools.

 Enjoy, Communicate and Stats on!